liusenhua/rrdtool/README.md

     - Go environment

-## How to install
+## Installation

+    For each script, set the proper paths of the variables at the top of the script

+        $(gawk)

+        $(rrdtool)

-For each example,
+    For each example(take 'ping' as example)

         cd ping

         chmod 755 ./install

         ./install